epelde/tdd-resources/README.md

 # My opinions about TDD

-> Detestable (adjective): software that isn't testable.
+> Detestable (adjective) code: software that isn't testable.

 (from someone at the Sydney XP group, whose name I sadly forgot. - Martin Fowler)